AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

 >
 > **Insights:**
 >
-> The list shows the top 10 users who have rated at least 50 movies, with user ID 405 having the highest number of ratings.
+> The list shows the top 10 users who have rated at least 50 movies, with user ID 405 having the most ratings.

-- Second part showing the top user that rated more than 50 movies with his favorite movie genres
+- The second part shows the top user who rated more than 50 movies along with their favorite movie genres.

 ```python
     ## Top user with his fav movie genres